 The origins of the castle date as far back as the 14th Century CE, back when the city was still ruled by the Dukes of Masovia.
 Much of the layout of the Royal Castle came from this period, although the structure was greatly expanded over the centuries (especially by Sigismund III in the early 17th Century).

-The Royal Palace, like the 85% of the city of Warsaw, was reduced to rubble during WWII.
-The Nazis intended to build a German Workers Party building in its place.
+The Royal Palace, along with 85% of the city of Warsaw, was reduced to rubble during WWII.
+The Nazis intended to erect an office for the German Workers Party in its place.

 The castle was rebuilt between 1971 and 1984.

 Old Town, Warsaw